ouster-lidar/ouster-sdk/python/README.rst

 * Recording and reading data in pcap format
 * Reading and buffering sensor UDP data streams reliably
 * Conversion of raw data to range/signal/near_ir/reflectivity images (destaggering)
-* Efficient projection of range measurements to Cartesian (x, y, z) corrdinates
+* Efficient projection of range measurements to Cartesian (x, y, z) coordinates
 * Visualization of multi-beam flash lidar data

 Additionally, in Python, the SDK also provides: